jm-spencer/screenlib/README.md

 =======
 The first digit refers to the vex game: Tower Takeover will be version 1.X.X, while next year's game will be 2.X.X
 The second digit refers to any new features that may be added.
-The third digit refers to any bug fixes.
+The third digit refers to any bug fixes or minor improvements to existing features.

 License
 =======